ortsed/eia-fuel-costs/README.md

  	2. EIA also provides data on electricity disruptions that could be correlated with price spikes, shortened supply, and increased demand:

  	https://www.eia.gov/electricity/data/disturbance/disturb_events_archive.html

 A similar process was used to import, coalesce, clean, and refine both data sets.
 Generation data included monthly data compiled yearly per row that needed to be melted into one row per month entries.

 Both were merged onto the fuel cost data using SQL joins.
 For generation data, it was joined on plant id, year and month.
 For disruption data it was joined on NERC region, year, and month.

+Fields included from this import include:
+ 	- Net generation
+ 	- Disturbance events
+ 	- Number Affected (homes affected by disturbance)

-## Preliminary Analysis
+# Preliminary Analysis

  - Import the cleaned, refined data and begin exploring the numbers.
 All entries without fuel cost defined were removed.

- - For the first iteration, a price spike was defined as any value in the 90th percentile of fuel costs (for that fuel).
+ - Define price spike (target variable).
+For the first iteration, a price spike was defined as any value in the 90th percentile of fuel costs (for that fuel).
 Mean and standard deviations were thrown off by anomalous values sometimes over 60,000x median values.
 The 90th percentile starts at fuel costs approximately twice the median.
 Future analysis will calculate best model based on differing thresholds.

   - Because the data included different fields based on fuel type (particularly for coal and natural gas), the data was split based on three fuel groups: Coal, Natural Gas, and Other (Petroleum, Other Gas).
 Each one will be modeled separately.
-The data does not include information for nuclear, renewable, hydro or other fuel sources.
+The data does not include information for nuclear, renewable, hydro and some other electricity sources.

   - Decision Tree was chosen as default model as it allows for good performance, feature interpretability, and did not require feature scaling.
 Testing on other models did not show marked improvement to warrant a change.